evgnyx/pixijs-react-games-example/README.md

 # pixijs-react-games-example

-> The assets were not added due to copyright
+> The assets were not added due to copyright.

 An example of code of two educational games on garbage sorting and nature protection.
 Built with PixiJS, TypeScript and React for Next.js.